Your Aldergrove

 LIVING LOCAL

 The spirit of old meets new makes Aldergrove a quaint place to shop, dine, and enjoy time with friends and family.
 Grab a java and a novel at the cafe, dig into some of Veronica’s Gourmet Perogies at home or grab lunch at the Fox and Hound Pub.
 Select fresh, organic meats from JD Farms or check out the massive selection and newly added wine and beer tasting at the historic Otter Co-Op.
 If its activities you crave, hit the brand new Aldergrove Credit Union Community Centre and watch the kids play at the outdoor waterpark and wave pool, enjoy fitness classes and much more.
-Come nightfall, buckle up and take in a blockbuster film at the famous Twilight Drive-in Theatre.
 In Aldergrove, you’re in the middle of it all.

 LIFE IN BALANCE